 We reserve the right to cancel your booking or change any of the facilities, services or prices described in our brochures or website.
 We will endeavour to advise you of any changes known at the time of booking.
 We plan the arrangements for your tour many months in advance and may occasionally have to make changes, most of which are minor.
-Any flight timings and carriers shown in the brochure are subject to change.
+Any flight timings and carriers shown are subject to change.
 A change of carrier or routing will not be considered a major change.
 If a major change becomes necessary, we will advise you of the change as soon as possible.
 Whether a change is ‘major’ depends on the nature of the tour and may include: alteration to the scheduled departure or return time of your flight by more than 12 hours (but not a flight delay); a change to a lower standard of accommodation; or a change of departure airport (excluding a change between London airports).
 When a major change occurs, you will have the choice of either accepting the change, or accepting a replacement tour from us of equivalent or closely similar standard and price, or cancelling your tour, in which case we shall refund you in full.
 In all cases, except where a major change arises from circumstances amounting to force majeure or consolidation (see below), we will pay you, as a minimum, compensation as detailed below:

 Period when we notify you of a major change Compensation Per Person